paulosuzart/paulosuzart.github.io/_posts/2021-11-24-my-time-with-zio.md

 And to be honest, I spent a good half a day trying o figure out how to assemble my environment.
 I managed to make it work with a hand from [kit](https://twitter.com/kitlangton) in the Discord server, but it was a real trickery thing.

-Imagine this: after finally convincing the team to try ZIO, having to spend a day with the ZLayers while having a bunch of business value delayed because of this would be concerning.
+Think about this: after finally convincing the team to try ZIO, having to spend a day with the ZLayers while having a bunch of business value delayed because of this would be concerning.
 Still, luckily kit also posted on [twitter](https://mobile.twitter.com/kitlangton) a video showing how things look in ZIO 2.0 and this bunch of environment dependencies.

 # Conclusion